MatejKafka/Pog/README.md

 ### `lib_compiled/PogNative`

-This project contains the executable stub used to set arguments and environment variables when exporting entry points to a package using `Export-Command` and `Export-Shortcut`.
-The output binary should appear at `lib_compiled/PogExecutableStubTemplate.exe`.
+This project contains the executable shim used to set arguments and environment variables when exporting entry points to a package using `Export-Command` and `Export-Shortcut`.
+The output binary should appear at `lib_compiled/PogShimTemplate.exe`.

 Build it using CMake and a recent-enough version of MSVC: